-The best of seven decades of melodic rock n' roll from across the planet
+The best in seven decades of melodic rock 'n roll from across the planet

 My earliest music recollection was combing through my parents' big red box of 45s in the late-60s, and spinning them on a "record player in a suitcase."
 The yellow and orange Capitol Records swirl on those many Beatles records became permanently etched in my mind, along with the music.
 By the late-70s, the music became all about the punk/new wave scene.
 That was then followed by the college radio world of the 80s, and everything that grew from it.

 This station takes those strands of music history (and throws in a couple of earlier trailblazers) and carries them forward to the present to create a mix of seven decades of the best melodic rock and roll on the planet.

 That means you will hear a mix of a whole bunch of stuff -- Power Pop, New Wave, punk rock, Indie Rock, lo-fi, British Invasion, Garage Rock, Psychedelic, West Coast Pop, Baroque Pop, Chamber Pop and Brit Pop.
 There are probably some that I left out, but that's a pretty representative slice of life here at Pop That Goes Crunch!